ayoubechara/NewsFuse/readme.md

 ## API Keys

 To access the article data from various sources, the project relies on external APIs that may require API keys.
-Please make sure to obtain an API key from the NewsAPI website to get up to 128 news sources and put it in the `.env` file of the backend application.
+Please make sure to obtain the necessary API keys (NewsAPI, NYT API, TheGuardianAPI) and update the corresponding configuration options in the .env file of the backend application.